Stanley Rodillians RUFC Safeguarding Policy

 Stanley Rodillians Rugby Union Football Club

-1. Stanley Rodillians RUFC Rugby Football Club acknowledges its responsibility to safeguard the welfare of all children involved in [club name] from harm.
+1. Stanley Rodillians RUFC Rugby Football Club acknowledges its responsibility to safeguard the welfare of all children involved in Stanley Rodillians from harm.

-2. Stanley Rodillians RUFC confirms that it adheres to the Rugby Football Union’s Safeguarding Policy and the procedures, practices and guidelines and endorse and adopt the Policy Statement contained in that document and any successor policy.
+2. Stanley Rodillians RUFC confirms that it adheres to the Rugby Football Union’s Safeguarding Policy and the procedures, practices and guidelines and endorses and adopts the Policy Statement contained in that document and any successor policy.

 3. A child is anyone under the age of 18 engaged in any rugby union activity.
 However, where a 17 year old male player is playing in the adult game it is essential that every reasonable precaution is taken to ensure his safety and wellbeing are protected.